 Family visas make up a third of all permanent residents in Australia each year.
 Each year more than 45,000 new migrants arrive annually on a family visa with children and additional family members adding another 15,000 additional migrants.

-With the huge amount of immigrants in Australia the government has changed many of the immigration rules of the years.
-This is why it is best to use a law firm for these type of applications as any error or misunderstanding will create a long delay.
+With the huge amount of immigrants in Australia, the government has changed many of the immigration rules of the years.
+This is why it is best to use a law firm for these types of applications as any error or misunderstanding will create a long delay.

 If your visa application is not successful at the primary stage of the application process (which is processed by the Department of Immigration and Citizenship), a review application needs to be done (which is processed by the Migration Review Tribunal) which will further delay the visa application process for up to two years.

-If you have applied for an Australian Fiancée Visa this is be a temporary Australian Fiancée Visa which allows you to stay in Australia for a period of 2 years.
-After this you can apply for a permanent Fiancée Visa.
+If you have applied for an Australian Fiancée Visa this is a temporary Australian Fiancée Visa that allows you to stay in Australia for a period of 2 years.
+After this, you can apply for a permanent Fiancée Visa.

 The Australian government will check to see if the relationship is genuine or not.
-In order to do this they normally expect that there is a letter with the application describing the relationship, such as where you met and problems you have had during this period.
+You can find examples of these in the Australian visa interview on this website.
+In order to do this, they normally expect that there is a letter with the application describing the relationship, such as where you met and the problems you have had during this period.
 More likely than not these will be checked during the interview again.